kstenerud/concise-encoding/cte-condensed.md

 ### Custom

-The custom type is for encoding custom data types that are not natively supported by CTE.
+The custom types are for encoding custom data types that are not natively supported by Concise Encoding.

-The custom type is encoded the same way as the bytes type, except it begins with `c`:
+The custom **binary** type is encoded the same way as the bytes type, except it begins with `c`:

-    c"04 ff 91 aa 2e"
+    c"04 f6 28 3c 40 00 00 40 40"
+    = example "cplx" struct{ type uint8(4), real float32(2.94), imag float32(3.0) }

+The custom **text** type is encoded using type `t`, and must escape all double-quote `"` and backslash `\` characters with a backslash:

+    t"cplx(2.94+3i)"

+The general idea is to use the binary custom type for encoding into CBE, and the text custom type for encoding into CTE (to preserve human readability).